skystebnicki/chamel/README.md

 #### 2. The http server used to display the demo app for development

     npm start

+Now load up http://localhost/demo in your browser of choice to see the demo of each component

 #### 3. The test suite that also watches for changes and runs automatically